youjung822/17Fall_CS6300SDP/GroupProject/Design-Team/design-discussion.md

 >6.
 View whether it was correct.
 >7.
 Return either to the puzzle, if wrong, or to the list, if correct.

-The viewScrambles method of MainMenu satisfies the requirement to list the word scrambles.
+MainMenu.viewScrambles() satisfies the requirement to list word scrambles.
 When the user selects a WordScramble from this list, it initiates a new Game instance.
 This allows users to enter their guesses and submit them.
 The checkSolution method returns whether or not their guess was correct.
 If incorrect, they simply stay within the Game and can attempt more guesses.
-Otherwise, they are returned back to the list in the main menu and a call to the EWS reportSolvedScramble can be made.
+When a scramble is solved, the Player is returned to the list and MainMenu calls EWS.reportSolvedScramble() to report a solve to the central server.

 >**10)** A player may exit any scramble in progress at any time and return to it later.
 The last state of the puzzle will be preserved.

-When a Player chooses to stop solving an unsolved scramble, the exitGame method is called from the Game class.
-Since the scramble was not solved, a ProgressTracker instance is created, which maintains information regarding the user, the scramble they were on, and their last guess.
+When a Player exits the game before solving a scramble, the Game.exitGame() method is called.
+Since the scramble was not solved, a ProgressTracker instance is created which maintains information regarding the user, the scramble's UID and their scramble progress.

+When the player chooses an in progress scramble from a list, the scramble progress will be retrieved from ProgressTracker.

 Note that this data is local and will not be passed along to the EWS.
 If the same Player were to load up the game on a different machine, they would not have access to their saved progress.

 >**11)** The scramble statistics shall list all scrambles with (1) their unique identifier, (2) information on whether they were solved or created by the player, and (3) the number of times any player has solved them.
 This list shall be sorted by decreasing number of solutions.

-Our Statistics interface has a getScrambleStatistics method that handles this by making calls to the EWS methods getPlayersAndSolvedScrambles and getScramblesAndCreators and processing them accordingly.
+A Statistics interface was created with a getScrambleStatistics method.
+MainMenu calls EWS.getPlayersAndSolvedScrambles() and EWS.getScramblesAndCreators() and passes the results to thethe Statistics interface.
+The Statistics interface processes the result and displays all relevant statistics.

 >**12)** The player statistics will list players’ first names and last names, with (1) the number of scrambles that the player has solved, (2) the number of new scrambles created, and (3) the average number of times that the scrambles they created have been solved by other players.
 It will be sorted by decreasing number of scrambles that the player has solved.

-Similar to above, our Statistics interface has a getScrambleStatistics method that handles this by making calls to the EWS methods getPlayersAndSolvedScrambles and getScramblesAndCreators and processing them accordingly.
+Similar to above, the Statistics interface has a getPlayerStatistics() method that processes the result passed to it by MainMenu after making calls to EWS.getPlayersAndSolvedScrambles() and EWS.getScramblesAndCreators().

 >**13)** The User Interface (UI) shall be intuitive and responsive.

-GUI requirement.
-Not represented in our design.
+GUI is not a requirement in this design.

 Summary